tlswg/tls13-spec/draft-ietf-tls-tls13.md

 resumption master secret computed by connection N and needed to form connection N+1 is separate from the traffic keys used by connection N, thus providing forward secrecy between the connections.

+If an exporter is used, then it produces values which are unique and secret (because they are generated from a unique session key).
+Exporters computed with different labels and contexts are computationally independent, so it is not feasible to compute one from another or the session secret from the exported value.
+Note: exporters can produce arbitrary-length values.
+If exporters are to be used as channel bindings, the exported value MUST be large enough to provide collision resistance.

 For all handshake modes, the Finished MAC (and where present, the signature), prevents downgrade attacks.
 In addition, the use of